2000 Summer Olympics opening ceremony: Legacy

-A major theme in this ceremony was of reconciliation between Australia and the Australian Indigenous nations.
+A major theme in this ceremony was of reconciliation between Australia and the Australian Indigenous past.
 In the years leading up to the Olympics, Indigenous reconciliation was becoming a central social and political issue after the release of the Bringing Them Home report.
-In the ceremony's Media Guide, the author notes that 4 months earlier, during the Corroboree 2000 reconciliation event 250,000 Australians of all backgrounds walked across Sydney Harbour Bridge as support for recognition of past wrongs towards the First Nations peoples.
-The Awakening segment was critical to the ceremony by showing Indigenous dance and music in its own context for over 11 minutes and in a deep and significant way.
-In later sporting events, similar segments were developed for the 2006 Commonwealth Games opening ceremony, and the artistic section of the 2018 Commonwealth Games opening ceremony began with the theme of Australian history from an Indigenous point of view.
+In the ceremony's Media Guide, the author notes that four months earlier, during the Corroboree 2000 reconciliation event, 250,000 Australians of all backgrounds walked across Sydney Harbour Bridge as support for recognition of past wrongs towards the First Nations peoples.
+The Awakening segment was seen as a key critical segment to the ceremony by showing Indigenous dance and music in its own context for over 11 minutes and in a deep and significant way.
+Birch anecdotally pointed out that in the years after the ceremony there was an increase of Indigenous Australian Studies in NSW Public Schools curriculum.
+In later sporting events in Australia, similar segments were developed for the 2006 Commonwealth Games opening ceremony, and the 2018 Commonwealth Games opening ceremony started with a vision of Australian history from the point of view of the original people of the state of Queensland.

 In November 2000, the television footage of Cathy Freeman lighting the cauldron was declared "the sporting image of the year" and won a "Golden Podum" by Sportel, a major international sports television convention held annually in Monaco.
 At the first Helpmann Awards the ceremony was awarded Best Special Event/Performance, Best Sound Design, and Best Costume Design for the Deep Sea Dreaming segment, and Best Scenic Design for the Awakening segment.

 The Arts Unit of NSW Education played an important role in providing primary and high school children across NSW to perform at Olympic events.
 The Sydney 2000 Olympic Band continues as a secondary public school ensemble in New South Wales.
 Now named the NSW Public Schools Millennium Marching Band, the band performs at large-scale and televised events in both Australia and overseas.
-The smaller ensemble (consisting of around 100 members) traveled to Beijing for the 2008 Summer Olympics held in China that year and performed in the United States in 2015 in San Francisco, Seattle and Los Angeles.
-The Sing 2001 choir continued to perform after the Olympics during major events in 2001 celebrating the Centenary of Federation.
+The smaller ensemble (consisting of around 100 members) traveled to Beijing for the 2001 Summer Universiade and 2008 Summer Olympics and performed in the United States in 2015 in San Francisco, Seattle and Los Angeles.
+The Sing 2001 choir continued to perform after the Olympics during major events in 2001 celebrating the Centenary of Australian Federation.

 Television coverage

 Around 3.7 billion viewers from 220 countries watched the ceremony on TV.
 Viewership across Asia was double compared to the opening ceremony in Atlanta.
+Replays of the full length ceremony available online run at 4.5 hours.